PLEASE READ THE FOLLOWING INFORMATION CAREFULLY

 2. Depending on the type of line posts you plan to use, these may be the same or a different insulator from the Line Post Insulator you plan to order for your Brace Posts (see above).

 1. Add the widths of all your gates together and multiply by 2 =_______plus 20ft for each gate = ________.
-If you wish to use the Winter Wiring configuration as explained on pg 23 then add the widths of your gates together and multiply by the number of strands on your fence =________ plus 30ft for each gate =__________.
+If you wish to use the winter wiring configuration, then add the widths of your gates together and multiply by the number of strands on your fence =________ plus 30ft for each gate =__________.

 2. Measure the distance from your Energizer to the nearest point on your fence = _________.